Updated: Jul 12

 - Jayneen Sanders (ages 3-8)

 Beautifully illustrated children's picture book that sensitively broaches the subject of keeping children safe from inappropriate touch.
 This book is an invaluable tool for parents, caregivers, teachers, and healthcare professionals to broach the subject of safe and unsafe touch in a non-threatening and age-appropriate way.
-This unique story appeals to both boys and girls as the main character is a young knight.
+This is one of my favorite sexual abuse prevention books for kids.

 Miles is the Boss of His Body! (ages 3-11)